nicklockwood/StandardPaths/README.md

 The -hd suffix is a solution introduced by the Cocos2D library to the problem of wanting to use the same 2x graphics for both the iPhone Retina display and the iPad standard definition display by using the same -hd filename suffix for both.

+The -568h suffix was introduced with the iPhone 5 to support Default.png launch images which are 568 points high (1136px) intead of the regular 480 points.
+StandardPaths extends this convention so it can be used for all files.
+It is typically used for images, and because the iPhone 5 has a retina display it should be combined with the @2x scale suffix.
+As with all the other suffixes though, StandardPaths also supports the use of this suffix with other file types such as nibs.

 StandardPaths supports this solution by adding some utility methods to NSString for automatically applying this suffix to file paths when using the `normalizedFilePath:` method.
-Files using the @2x, ~ipad and -hd conventions (or any combination thereof) are automatically detected and loaded as appropriate.
-For example, If you pass in an image file called foo.png, GLImage will automatically look for foo@2x.png or foo-hd.png on a Retina iPhone, or foo~ipad.png or foo-hd.png on an iPad and will also find foo-hd@2x.png if you are using a Retina iPad.
+Files using the @2x, ~ipad, -hd and -568h conventions (or any combination thereof) are automatically detected and loaded as appropriate.
+For example, If you pass in an image file called foo.png, StandardPaths will automatically look for foo@2x.png or foo-hd.png on a Retina iPhone, or foo~ipad.png or foo-hd.png on an iPad and will also find foo-hd@2x.png if you are using a Retina iPad.
 For cross-platform consistency, StandardPaths also extends these concepts to Mac OS by introducing a ~mac suffix, and treating Mac the same way as iPad with respect to the -hd suffix.
 It will also look for multi-page TIFF file alternatives as appropriate.

 Usage
 -----------

-As long as you have included the NSFileManager+StandardPaths.h file, you can call any of the methods above on any instance of NSFileManager.
+As long as you have included the StandardPaths.h file, you can call any of the methods above on any instance of NSFileManager.
 For example, if you wanted to get the path to a file called "Foo.bar" in the cache folder, you could write either of the following:

     NSString *path = [[NSFileManager defaultManager] pathForCacheFile:@"Foo.bar"];
     NSString *path = [[[NSFileManager defaultManager] cacheDataPath] stringByAppendingPathComponent:@"Foo.bar"];